August, the last month of the summer in

 Sea temperature

-The month with the warmest seawater is August, with an average sea temperature of 27°C (80.6°F).
+August is the month with the warmest seawater, with an average sea temperature of 27°C (80.6°F).

 Daylight

-In August, the average length of the day is 13h and 18min.
+In Benghazi, the average length of the day in August is 13h and 18min.

 Sunshine